Ireland: Northern Ireland

 Other groups, both the unionist and nationalist participated in violence, and a period known as "the Troubles" began.
 More than 3,600 deaths resulted over the subsequent three decades of conflict.
 Owing to the civil unrest during the Troubles, the British government suspended home rule in 1972 and imposed direct rule.
 There were several unsuccessful attempts to end the Troubles politically, such as the Sunningdale Agreement of 1973.
-In 1998, following a ceasefire by the Provisional IRA and multi-party talks, the Good Friday Agreement was concluded as a treaty between the British and Irish governments, annexing the text agreed in the multi-party talks.
+In 1998, following a ceasefire by the Provisional IRA and multi-party talks, the Good Friday Agreement was concluded as a treaty between the British and Irish governments, incorporating the text agreed in the multi-party talks.

 The substance of the Agreement (formally referred to as the Belfast Agreement) was later endorsed by referendums in both parts of Ireland.
 The Agreement restored self-government to Northern Ireland on the basis of power-sharing in a regional Executive drawn from the major parties in a new Northern Ireland Assembly, with entrenched protections for the two main communities.
 The Executive is jointly headed by a First Minister and deputy First Minister drawn from the unionist and nationalist parties.
-Violence had decreased greatly after the Provisional IRA and loyalist ceasefires in 1994, and in 2005, the Provisional IRA announced the end of its armed campaign and an independent commission supervised its disarmament and that of other nationalist and unionist paramilitary organisations.
+Violence decreased significantly following the 1994 Provisional IRA and loyalist ceasefires.
+In 2005, the Provisional IRA announced the end of its armed campaign, and an independent commission supervised the disarmament of both nationalist and unionist paramilitary organisations.